tydanielson/ModeWifi/README.md

 > **Fork Notice:** This is a heavily modified fork of [changer65535/ModeWifi](https://github.com/changer65535/ModeWifi).
 See [Credits](#-credits) for details.

+> **AI Development Notice:** Significant portions of this project's code, infrastructure, and documentation were developed with assistance from Claude (Anthropic).
+This includes AWS IoT integration, Terraform infrastructure, Lambda functions, and various firmware improvements.

 ## 📖 Table of Contents

 - [Quick Start](#-quick-start) - Get up and running in 30 minutes